Prevention – Creating Buy-In

 • Be sensitive – some people may find the discussion about pests difficult or repulsive.

-• Provide training packages showing what staff can do to uphold an effective IPM program with explanations and examples of repercussions if actions are not effective.
+• Provide training showing what staff can do to uphold an effective IPM program.

 • If it is within your job scope, develop templates of IPM related inclusions for contracts.